CreunaAB/teamgg-fe-style-guide/README.md

 This Frontend Style Guide contains best practices and basic front end rules to apply when working on a Team GG project.
 Rules are created to ensure cohesion in the code produced, to ease maintainability and give a common and known structure to work on.

-We aim at producing something that will be able to grow and scale, while keeping it human readable and understandable for a newcomer.
-A balance between speed, ease and simplicity.
+We aim at producing something that will be able to grow and scale, while keeping a strong focus on readability.

+Browser support...

+Accessibility...

 ## CSS